 In April 2002, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards No. 145, Rescission of FASB Statements No. 4, 44, and 64, Amendment of FASB Statement No. 13, and Technical Corrections ("SFAS 145").
 Under this new standard, among other things, most gains and losses from extinguishment of debt will not be classified as extraordinary items unless they meet much more narrow criteria in Accounting Principles Board Opinion No. 30 Reporting the Results of Operations - Reporting the Effects of Disposal of a Segment of a Business, and Extraordinary, Unusual and Infrequently Occurring Events and Transactions ("APB 30").
 SFAS 145 is effective for fiscal years beginning after May 15, 2002, and must be adopted with retroactive effect.
-We will adopt such standard on January 1, 2003, in accordance with the effective date and transition guidance provided for in SFAS 145.
-Notwithstanding the reclassification of gains and losses from extinguishment of debt from extraordinary classification, we do not expect the adoption of SFAS 145 will have a material impact on our financial position and results of operations.
+The Company has reclassified gains and losses associated with the extinguishment of debt from extraordinary classification to a separate line as a component of income (loss) before income taxes and other items.